 Avoid the lines!
 Come to Griffin for your COVID-19 test.
 Call 203-437-6815.

-Griffin Health has been approved by the Connecticut Department of Public Health to provide a drive-up collection facility for COVID-19 testing on the Griffin Hospital campus, 130 Division Street, Derby.
+Griffin Health has been approved by the Connecticut Department of Public Health to provide COVID-19 testing at our Medical Office Building at 300 Seymour Avenue in Derby (across the street from Griffin Hospital).
 The cost of a COVID-19 test for a self-pay patient may vary.

-Our appointment-only site at Griffin Hospital gives you minimal on-site waiting – and receive your COVID-19 test results within 24-48 hours!
+Our appointment-only site gives you minimal on-site waiting – and receive your COVID-19 test results within 24-48 hours!

 For locations, scheduling, and hours please see our testing locations.

 Sometimes COVID-19 symptoms can last for months, due to damage caused to lungs, heart, and the brain after first being infected with the virus that caused COVID-19.
 These conditions are sometimes named “Long COVID” or “Post-COVID-19 Syndrome,” while others refer to themselves as “Long Haulers.”
 Regardless of the name given, take comfort knowing that help is available.
 Most people with Post-COVID Syndrome or Long COVID experience the effects of COVID-19 that persist for more than four weeks after being diagnosed with the COVID-19 virus.